cozy/cozy-client-js/docs/README.md

 `cozy.auth.getAccessToken` is used from the page on which the user should have redirected after authorizing the application.

+It returns a promise of an `cozy.auth.AccessToken`.
 The method verifies that the specified state and the extracted one match.
-It then ask the server for a new bearer token and returns it.
+It then ask the server for a new access token and returns it.

 - `client` is a registered `cozy.auth.Client`
 - `state` is the previously stored state that is matched against to prevent CSRF attacks